ghoshs/counqer_v1/README.md

 3. Run `get_sub_obj_types.py`

+### Classifier dataset creation
+Collect data from different sources to create a single feature file of all predicates in the folder `./feature_file`.

 ### Demo

 The demo is developed in Python using Flask webframework.
 The site is under contruction and may not exhibit full functionalites of the system.